strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.security.SecurityST.md

 ## testKafkaAndKafkaConnectCipherSuites

-**Description:** Test verifying that KafkaConnect cannot connect to a Kafka cluster when configured with an incompatible cipher suite, and recovers when updated to use a matching cipher suite.
+**Description:** Test verifying that TLS cipher suite configuration in Strimzi is enforced by deploying Kafka with a specific cipher suite and confirming KafkaConnect fails with a mismatched suite, then succeeds after switching to the same one.

 **Steps:**